 Heading to the sunnier climes of Sicily one will find Inspector Montalbano (BBC4).
 The world had its first introduction to the food-obsessed detective in Andrea Camilleri’s books and he’s re-created on screen by actor Luca Zingaretti with great success.
 Solving the crime comes second to cuisine, scenery and the humorous antics of his colleagues.

-One needs a break from crime drama so it was with great pleasure that I welcomed Deutschland 83 (RTE2), the most recent addition to my viewing.
-The series concerns a young East German soldier who is coerced into spying for the GDR by posing as a West German soldier with access to top security information.
+One needs a break from crime drama so it was with great pleasure that I welcomed Deutschland 83 & Deutschland 86 (RTE2), the most recent addition to my viewing.
+The show concerns a young East German soldier who is coerced into spying for the GDR by posing as a West German soldier with access to top security information.
 It’s well-written and captures the atmosphere of Cold War paranoia to perfection.

 I’m unable to pick one favourite international language drama series because two programmes are vying for that accolade.
 The Returned (Channel 4, More 4) is a highly engaging paranormal drama where the inhabitants of a small Alpine French town return from the dead giving the living a lot to ponder.
 Their return coincides with strange happenings.
 Is it a sign of the apocalypse?
 Heavy on detail and characters The Returned needs to be carefully digested.
 Miss one minute at your peril.